During the Season

 In the event of an emergency, it is important that you notify the IAATO Secretariat as soon as possible.
-These contact numbers are listed at the beginning of the Vessel, Land-based and Emergency Contact List, found under 2.
-Contact & Communications Information in the FOM.
+These contact numbers are listed at the beginning of the Vessel, Land-based and Emergency Contact List (EMER) which is distributed to all Operators before the season.

-Inside the Field Operations Manual there is an Incident Report Form, found under 3.
-Reporting Documents.
+Inside the Field Operations Manual there is an Incident Report Form, found in Section 04 Reports and Checklists.
 Please have this at hand and use it as a checklist for gathering information as it includes the key information that is asked in the case of an emergency.

 Through its experience in dealing with various incidents over the years, the Secretariat will be able to assist you as required (Usually the Environmental & Operations Manager will assist with operational issues and the Communications & Environmental Officer/Administrative Officer will help with press and government liaison).

 During an incident, the IAATO Secretariat’s primary objective is to protect the reputation of the Antarctic tourism industry by relaying correct, consistent information to the media and stakeholders in a timely fashion by working cooperatively with all those involved.